fjlinww/myContainer/README.md

 # Introduction
-A shell file to install docker and compose on Ubuntu system.
+A shell file to install docker and k8s on Ubuntu system.

 # How to use